 Governance

-Processes to support culture of research integrity
+Processes to support a culture of research integrity

-HSE's science, engineering and analysis is undertaken in line with relevant standards, guidance, and functional standards for government professions.
-These are further supported through a comprehensive Quality Management System,for our Science Division, line manager support and amplified through coaching, mentoring, and training arrangements.
+HSE’s SEA research is undertaken in line with relevant standards, guidance and functional standards for government professions.
+These are further supported through appropriate processes and procedures and technical leadership, and amplified through coaching, mentoring and learning and development arrangements.

 Training and awareness raising

-Open Science and research protocols
+Open science and research protocols

 HSE's commitment to open science has been shown through a long-standing statement on HSE's website Science and research FAQs.